philipptrepte/PyGateway/README.md

 # PyGateway
 PyGateway is a Python script to generate expression constructs by performing an in silico LR gateway reaction with entry and destination vectors.
 The script supports `.xdna`, `.dna` and `.gb` file formats and allows for the addition of features from a CSV file.
-The output vector files are in `.gb` file format.
+The output vector files are in `.gb` file format and a unique identifier like `TEMP0001` will be preceding the file name, if not provided.

 **New entry vector** maps can be created using the [ccsb-vectormaps](https://github.com/csecker/ccsb-vectormaps) repository from [Christopher Secker](https://github.com/csecker).